hyosung11/OSSD/daily-scrum.md

 09:47 I completed Lesson 10.
 I will take a break now.

 11:31 In study session with Alex, but Spent the time up to now checking email and clipping websites to Evernote.
 I am seriously considering switching to Notion.
-I need to find out when my Evernote subscription expires.
+I need to find out when my Evernote subscription expires.It expires in June 2024, but I might use both Evernote and Notion as Omi suggested.

+## 월 20231106 - 09:13

+1. What did you do Friday?
+   - [x] 1.
+Finished Lesson 10
+   - [x] 2.
+Started Lesson 11
+2. What will you do today?
+   - [ ] 1.
+FOSSology
+   - [ ] 2.
+FOSSology Scanning Features
+3. What blockers or impediments prevent you from doing your work?
+   1. Nothing